-Our firm has achieved ISO 9001certification each year since 2010.
-We were also named among the world's top firms in the "World Tax 2014" and "World Transfer Pricing 2014" guides published by the International Tax Review.
+Our firm has achieved ISO certification every year since 2010 including ISO 27001 certification in 2016.
+We were listed among the top firms in the "World Tax 2015" and "World Transfer Pricing 2015" guides published by the International Tax Review.
+We were also named Transfer Pricing Practitioner of the Year - Taiwan by Acquisition International Magazine in 2016.

-With more than 170 people in Taipei, Hsinchu, Taichung and Kaohsiung, we offer a full range of services to help clients of all sizes address the challenges and opportunities facing growing companies in an increasingly complex market.
-Grant Thornton Taiwan specialises in providing services to international and local clients in assurance, tax, advisory and outsourcing work.
-Our staff are capable of assisting clients in English, Mandarin, Cantonese and Japanese.
+With more than 200 people in Taipei, Hsinchu, Taichung and Kaohsiung, we offer a full range of services to help clients of all sizes address the challenges and opportunities facing growing companies in an increasingly complex market.
+Grant Thornton Taiwan specializes in providing services to international and local clients in assurance, tax, advisory and outsourcing work.
+Our staff is capable of assisting clients in English, Mandarin, Cantonese and Japanese.

-Grant Thornton International is one of the world's leading organisations of independent assurance, tax and advisory firms.
-These firms help dynamic organisations unlock their potential for growth by providing meaningful, forward-looking advice.
+Grant Thornton International is one of the world's leading organizations of independent assurance, tax and advisory firms.
+These firms help dynamic organizations unlock their potential for growth by providing meaningful, forward-looking advice.
 Proactive teams, led by approachable partners in these firms, use insights, experience and instinct to understand and help find solutions to complex issues facing privately-owned, publicly-listed and public sector clients.
-More than 38,500 Grant Thornton people, across over 130 countries, are focused on making a difference to clients, colleagues and the communities in which we live and work.
+More than 42,000 Grant Thornton people, across over 130 countries, are focused on making a difference to clients, colleagues and the communities in which we live and work.

-This guide has been prepared for the assistance of those interested in doing business in Taiwan.
-It does not cover the subject exhaustively but is intended to answer some of the important, broad questions that may arise.
+This guide has been prepared to assist those interested in doing business in Taiwan.
+It does not cover the subject exhaustively, but is intended to answer some of the important, broad questions that may arise.
 When specific issues arise in practice, it will often be necessary to refer to the laws and regulations of Taiwan and to obtain appropriate accounting and legal advice.
-This guide contains only brief notes and includes legislation in force as of 1 January, 2015.
+This guide contains only brief notes and includes legislation in force as of 1 January, 2017.

 "Grant Thornton" refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients.
 It may also refer to one or more member firms, as the context requires.
 Grant Thornton International Ltd. (GTIL) and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.